This post may contain affiliate links. If you click and buy something that I recommend, I might receive a small commission.

 Why does the dog exhibit the behavior?
 Is it anxiety, is it fear, is the dog overexcited?
 Is it simply unable to cope with the situation at this time?

-Without the proper understanding of the reasoning behind the symptoms, the issues we want resolved, we cannot aid our dogs fully.
+Without the proper understanding of the reasoning behind the symptoms, we cannot aid our dogs fully.

 Instead of treating the problem, we treat the symptoms – be that barking, lunging, running away, etc.